dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ##### 1. Treat hard to understand code as wrong.

-A given piece of code should be understandable and its correctness *verifiable* in a couple of minutes.
+A given piece of code should be understandable and its correctness *verifiable* in a few minutes.

 No matter whether the reviewer is an expert in the subsystem under review or not.
-Everyone should be able to understand a small piece of code in minutes, once having a high-level grasp of the subsystem and the project.
+Once having a high-level grasp of the subsystem and the project, everyone should be able to understand a small piece of code in minutes,

 ---
 ##### 2. Lots of code changed

-- it is no fun to make a review of 1000 LOC
+- it is no fun to make a review of thousands of lines of code
 - the more code changed, the higher chance of bugs

 ---